product analytics

 12. Flexible pricing plans

-Transparent and flexible pricing helps in avoiding "sticker shock," where customers are surprised by unexpectedly high bills.
+Transparent and flexible pricing helps in avoiding “sticker shock,” where customers are surprised by unexpectedly high bills.
 Clear pricing and the ability to choose plans that fit within their budget contribute to a positive customer experience and reduce the risk of dissatisfaction leading to churn.
-This also create opportunities for cross-selling and up-selling additional features or services.
-Offering add-ons or upgrades based on customer needs, Also, prevents customers from seeking alternative solutions.
+This also creates opportunities for cross-selling and up-selling additional features or services.
+Offering add-ons or upgrades based on customer needs Also prevents customers from seeking alternative solutions.

 Reduce churn rate